-- all key communications issued by the Provider to members and employers includes reference to the GAA - the Provider will seek the support of the employer(s) to encourage feedback from members - information on the GAA is available to all members through the Provider's website - the covering letter to the SMPI statements includes reference to the Chair's Statement being available to members via the Courtiers' website
+- all key communications issued by the Provider to members and employers includes reference to the GAA - the Provider will seek the support of the employer(s) to encourage feedback from members - information on the GAA is available to all members through the Provider's website, at pension surgeries and included as part of the annual reviews - the covering letter to the SMPI statements includes reference to the Chair's Statement being available to members via the Courtiers' website and includes the link to it.

 In the GAA's view, Courtiers provides GSIPP members via their Employers with suitable and appropriate member communications.
 Courtiers is aware that member engagement is lower than it would like and is continually working to improve this.
-However, the direct relationship is via the Employers and not members, so engagement levels with members and member representation is expected to remain low.
+However, the direct relationship is via the Employers and not direct with members, so engagement levels with members and member representation is expected to remain low.